kailash-manasarovar/statement/docs/timeline/2023/september.md

 - He is now running an estate agent business: https://www.paulmatthewhomes.co.uk/.
 - He is surprised and happy to see me.
 - He puts me and Alex (Alessandra) in contact, another old friend from Dénia.
-- You may remember I mentioned we had all [gone out for carnival in 2008](april.md#back-to-black) and I'd played Back to Black relentlessly on my ukelele.
+- You may remember I mentioned we had all [gone out for carnival in 2008](april.md#back-to-black) and I'd played Back to Black relentlessly on my ukulele.
 - I meet Alex and tell her everything that's been happening.
 I must appear extremely stressed and anxious.

 !!! tip "Things I told Alex"